SupaSimon/yeetclub-android/README.md

 # Yeet Club - An Exclusive App for Everybody
 Yeet Club is an open-source Android application for small, private groups of exclusive friends.
-It's like Twitter for groups.
+It runs on Parse Server and works a lot like Twitter.

 # Table of Contents
 * [0.0 Vision](#vision)